-After scrolling through the media giant's current offering, I'm recommending the eight best nature documentaries on Netflix that will, without a doubt, make you worldlier.
-From a visually stunning film about the migration of the monarch butterfly to an eye-opening look at the illegal ivory trade, these are the flicks that I think everyone should watch this Sunday night.
-Now, all that's left to do is pop some popcorn.
+We found the best nature documentaries on Netflix that will, without a doubt, make you worldlier.
+From a visually stunning film showcasing the incredible flora and fauna in Africa, to an eye-opening look at the illegal ivory trade, these are the flicks that we think everyone should watch this Sunday night.
+Now all that's left to do is pop some popcorn.

 Filmmaker Werner Herzog chronicles his journey to Antarctica as he visits McMurdo Station, the United States' largest research center on the continent.
 Not only does Encounters at the End of the World showcase the hauntingly beautiful landscape, but it also explores the minds of the scientists studying the otherworldly wildlife there.

 The Ivory Game (2016)

 Leonardo DiCaprio's documentary, The Ivory Game, exposes the deep-rooted corruption driving the global ivory trafficking crisis.
 Filmed over the course of 16 months, filmmakers went undercover to gain intel on the trade.
 The film watches more like a thriller, but shockingly, it's all true.

 Planet Earth (2006)

 BBC's Planet Earth claims that you'll see the world "as you've never seen it before," and honestly, the series does not disappoint.
 From the frozen tundra to the fertile rain forests, the 11-episodes series delivers compelling information and imagery, not to mention, it's narrated by naturalist David Attenborough.